Rudolf Hamburger: Vaud and recruitment (Rudolf)

 Ursula's next posting was to Switzerland.
 In September 1938 Rudolf and Ursula Hamburger moved to a small house in Caux (Vaud), a three-hour walk up into the mountains above Montreux.
 Shortly after their arrival in Switzerland the Hamburgers' German passports lapsed.
 Since they were both Jewish there was little prospect of easily renewing the documents, which left them effectively stateless.
 In order to avoid difficulties with the Swiss authorities, they surrendered their German citizenship.
-Through a middle-man who had connections with the League of Nations, at the other end of the lake, in Geneva, they acquired Honduras citizenship in return for an appropriate payment.
-In order for them to reside legally in Switzerland it was, in addition, also necessary for Rudolf Hamburger to transfer money regularly from Shanghai, via London, to Switzerland.
+Through a middle-man who had connections with the League of Nations, at the other end of Lake Geneva, they acquired Honduras citizenship in return for an appropriate payment.
+In order for them to reside legally in Switzerland it was, also necessary for Rudolf Hamburger to transfer money regularly from Shanghai, via London, to Switzerland.
 He also continued to contribute material to the specialist architecture journals in Paris and London.
 It was, however, in Switzerland that Rudolf Hamburger finally concluded that the lifestyle his wife's espionage work was imposing on them was no longer tolerable.

 Finally, in the first part of 1939 Moscow agreed that Rudolf might undertake intelligence work with direct links to the service.
 On his own initiative, he spent two months in Paris attending a course on radio technology, although French was not one of his principal languages and there are indications that language difficulties reduced the usefulness of the course to him.
 When he got back to Switzerland the message came through that Moscow's first assignment for him involved a posting to China.
 Moscow had also communicated an instruction that before he left for China he and Ursula should formally divorce, which they did.
 The Hamburgers' divorce opened the way for Ursula to marry Len Beurton in February 1940.
 Aside from any romantic considerations, this may also have been part of a longer-term Soviet plan.
 Len Beurton was a Soviet agent.
 More importantly, he was born in Essex, England, and by marrying him Ursula was able to exchange her recently purchased Honduras passport for a British passport.

 A further indignity came with the news from Moscow that his GRU handler for his assignment was to be Johann Patra, Ursula's former handler and the biological father of Janina, the baby who was to grow up believing that her father was the man to whom her mother had been married when she was conceived and born, Rudolf Hamburger.
 Having finally been added to the GRU payroll, however, Rudolf Hamburger was determined to make light of the matter.